 - Price – pricing is still reasonable (not the cheapest) & undeniable high value

-The best quality affordable starting condenser microphone is Rode NT1-A – it provides a great value for money.
+The best quality affordable starting condenser microphone is Rode NT1-A (check current price) it provides great value for money.
 On top, it usually can be found set in a set coming with important gadgets.
 To fully use its potential you will need to work on the sound quality of your recording studio.

-There are also few other recommendations worth attention addressing specific podcasting needs.
-You will find more details about them and reasons why they are included on the list in the later section of this buyers’ guide.
+There are also a few other recommendations worth attention to addressing specific podcasting needs.
+You will find more details about them and the reasons why they are included on the list in the later section of this buyers’ guide.